pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

 Our verification efforts provide a new concurrent map specification, which supports version control through the use of timestamps.

-To reason about conflicting writes, we have formalized in Iris a novel resource algebra for the argmax operation
+To reason about conflicting writes, we have formalized in Iris a novel resource algebra for the argmax operation.

 </sub> {{< /speaker_note >}}